Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 ### Card groups

 Use card groups to render cards as a single, attached element with equal width and height columns.
 Card groups start off stacked and use `display: flex;` to become attached with uniform dimensions starting at the `sm` breakpoint.

+{{< design-callout-alert >}}
+These variants **with no spacing between cards** should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Cards](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 <div class="card-group">